More than two million Muslims begin hajj pilgrimage

 "It's the ultimate journey.
 What worries me is the return to my normal life.
 For the moment, I am in a dream," the 53-year old told AFP.

-Every Muslim is required to complete the hajj at least once in their lifetime if they have the means to do so.
+Every Muslim is required to complete the hajj journey to Islam's holiest sites at least once in their lifetime if they are healthy enough and have the means to do so.

 Tens of thousands of security personnel have been deployed for the pilgrimage, which was struck by its worst ever disaster three years ago when around 2,300 worshippers were crushed to death in a stampede.